Catherine Foster (murderer): Murder

 The defence, led by Mr Power, felt the case was highly prejudiced by a number of hand-bills printed and circulated widely in the Suffolk area, proclaiming Catherine's guilt.
 He stressed that Catherine had no motive for the crime and nothing to gain.
 The defence focussed solely on the lack of motive.
 The jury found her guilty after retiring for 15 minutes.
 The court had a recess at 7pm and reconvened at 9pm for sentencing.
 Baron Pollock donned the black death cap and pronounced that Catherine was to be hanged for her crime.
 She did not react.

 On 12 April she made a written confession of her guilt.
 Although one source stated that she murdered her husband as she loved another man, there is no record of this in any contemporary record nor in her confession.

 The execution was highly publicised in advance and was described as a "public strangulation".
 She was hanged in front of a crowd of 10,000 persons at Market Hill in a meadow on the west side of the Prison at Bury St Edmunds at 9am on Saturday 17 April 1847.
 The drop did not kill her and she "danced" for several minutes before dying.
 The crowd shouted "shame" and "murder".
 She was the last woman to be hanged in Suffolk.

 She was buried in the prison grounds at Bury St Edmunds.

 Aftermath

 The Marquess of Lansdowne objected in the strongest of terms to the promotion of the execution but it was ultimately found that, despite the sensationalism, the trial and execution was performed with the correct decorum.
 The manner and nature of this execution was one of the factors which pushed parliament to cease public executions and to limit executions to the privacy of the prison walls.

 Trivia

-The execution at Bury St Edmunds was the first since that of Corder in the Red Barn Murder of 1827.
+The execution at Bury St Edmunds was the first since that of William Corder in the Red Barn Murder of 1827.

 On 18 July 1838 Catherine's father William Morley was suspected of murdering an old man, William Patrick or Kilpatrick, following an evening drinking together in Sudbury.
 Officially Patrick committed suicide, by hanging him from a direction post at a country crossroads at Lavenham.
 No charges were brought against Morley but the circumstances certainly were suspicious.